-The Board anticipates legislation related to lead testing and remediation in school drinking water this session.
 The Board continues to support the Department of Health's November 2016 report recommendations to the Governor, and including the continuing the initial investment made to test drinking water at schools, provide remediation funds to replace fixtures, improve remediation assistance for low income and rental properties, and targeted blood testing for children at greatest risk of exposure to lead and subsequent case management.
+The Board was pleased with the passage of E2SHB 1139 during the 2021 legislative session, which requires lead testing and remediation in school drinking water.
 The Board also supports:

-- Updating the Health and Safety Guide for K-12 Schools in Washington State. - Gathering data to evaluate and update chapter 246-366A WAC, including updates to align with recent revisions made to the federal lead and copper rules. - Including environmental health and safety in decisions using the funding formula for school construction and modernization. - Encouraging health care providers to follow DOH blood lead screening recommendations.
+- Updating the Health and Safety Guide for K-12 Schools in Washington State. - Gathering data to evaluate and update chapter 246-366A WAC, Environmental Health and Safety Standards for Primary and Secondary Schools, including updates to align with E2SHB 1139 and recent revisions made to the federal lead and copper rules. - Including environmental health and safety in decisions using the funding formula for school construction and modernization. - Encouraging health care providers to follow DOH blood lead screening recommendations.